-Assistments is a tool for assigning work that supports greater student learning through the use of immediate feedback.
-At its core, the site is an online form of homework with the added perk of help embedded in each question.
-Teachers create sections of classes in which their students enroll, and then assign work to a specific section.
-Once this happens, students will be able to access the assignment and complete it at their own pace, taking breaks if needed.
+ASSISTments is a tool for assigning work that supports greater student learning through the use of scaffolding, hints, and immediate feedback.
+At its core, the site is an online form of homework with the added optional perk of help in the form of hints, videos, links, and more embedded in each question.
+Teachers create (or import from Google Classroom) sections of classes and then assign work to a specific section.
+Once this happens, students will be able to access assignments and complete them at their own pace.

 Teachers can create their own content through the Builder page or choose from both user-created and certified questions available on the site.
 Initially, teachers must put time into searching through the provided content in order to assign relevant work.
 Once this preparation is done, it's a straightforward program to implement.
 When students complete the assignments, teachers will have access to a report that shows who answered correctly, when hints were used, when the work was completed, and how long it took each student to answer each question.
 There's even an option for students to show their work; however, since there's no drawing feature, it might be better to have students explain their thought process for just one or two questions.
 ASSISTments will break down the data by question and show the trends of incorrect answers.
 With this information, teachers can go over specific questions in class to drive home a concept or skill.